coryflad/device-history-record-capstone-client/README.md

 ## Functionality
 The app's functionality includes:
-* Every User has the ability to create an account
+* Every user has the ability to create an account
 * Provide user with the ability to record the build history of a medical device assembly